About Chiropractors

 When you visit a chiropractor they may also:

-• recommend exercises
+• recommend exercises as part of your treatment plan

 • give you information about nutrition and a healthy diet